launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/README.md

 </p>

 #### 3.4.2 Create the ECS Platform service
+We are now going to create the ECS platform properties repository.
 Replace the path in the `--in-file` argument to the exact path of the `.launch_config` file saved in the previous section.
 ```
 ~ $ launch service create --name launch-demo-ecs-platform --in-file /workspaces/workplace/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/example_files/platform/.launch_config